Goku-kun/Goku-kun/README.md

 - 🔭 I'm currently working on Data Science and Web Development 💻
 - 🌱 I’m currently learning everything including Data Science and Web Development. 👤
 - 👯 I’m looking to collaborate with other data scientists
-- 🥅 2020 Goals: Contribute more to Open Source projects and get better at programming
+- 🥅 2021 Goals: Contribute more to Open Source projects and get better at programming and learn more Mathematics
 - ⚡ Fun fact: I like to watch anime and listen to Kpop!

 ### Reach out to me at: